-Vatican Shadows: A Pastor Stephen Grant Novel – On Sale and Signed by the Author
+Vatican Shadows: A Pastor Stephen Grant Novel – Signed by the Author

 More than 500 years ago, two men tried to bring about change in the Catholic Church.
 They suffered, with one burned at the stake.
 Could a modern-day pope transform these reformers from heretics to heroes in the eyes of the Catholic Church?
 Shadowy figures inside and outside The Vatican oppose Pope Paul VII’s efforts, and stand willing to do anything to stop him.
 For help, the pope turns to Stephen Grant, a Lutheran pastor, former Navy SEAL and onetime CIA operative.

 "The best of 13 in the series in this reviewer's opinion.
 I say that because I've very much enjoyed each novel in the series.
 Each exhibits Keating's writing, creative gifts, e.g., great plot and development, well-developed characters, well-researched subject matter, and right on theology.
 However, in my mind what is added to Vatican Shadows is a hyper upgrade of theology, i.e. Hus and Luther, as well as Pierre Le Gros' sculpture involving them, 'The Triumph of Faith over Heresy.'
 In fact, this sets the plot at a high level for me as well.
 This is a carryover from #12 novel, The Traitor, which left me wanting to get my hands and eyes on this work involving the Vatican and Pope.
 It certainly did not disappoint but left me desiring #14!
 Buy it, share it, gift it." - Pastor Rod Zwonitzer, retired host of KFUO radio's "BookTalk"